russell-archer/StoreHelper/README.md

 There are two **huge** changes from the previous (original) version of StoreKit (`StoreKit1` hereafter):

 ## Receipt validation
-With `StoreKit1` validating the receipt issued by the App Store was a tricky process that required either:
+With `StoreKit1` validating the receipt issued by the App Store was a tricky process that required:

-- Working with the C-based `OpenSSL` library to decrypt, read and validate receipt data (on-device validation)
+- Working with the C-based `OpenSSL` library to decrypt, read and validate receipt data (on-device validation), or
 - Setting up an app server to communicate with the App Store server (server-based validation)

 See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for more details.